LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"If you're in doubt about which is best in your situation, choosing Pattern 10, Normalized Heterogeneous AST [...] is a safe bet."*

+### Pattern 8: Parse Tree

+#### Purpose

+*"A parse tree describes how a parser recognized an input sentence.
+A parse tree is sometimes called a syntax tree (as opposed to an abstract syntax tree).
+Despite not being that useful for building interpreters and translators [they] are heavily used by development environments and text rewriting systems."*

+#### Discussion

+*"Parse trees record the sequence of rules a parser applies as well as the tokens it matches.
+Interior parse tree nodes represent rule applications, and leaf nodes represent token matches."*

+*"Parse trees are really easy to build by hand and are so regular that tools like ANTLR can automate the process for us."*

+*"Parse
+trees are full of noise because of all the interior rule nodes.
+They are also very sensitive to changes in the grammar."*

+*"An AST captures just the essential information from the input: all of the input tokens and the appropriate structure.
+The interior nodes are operators or operations rather than rule names."*

+*"Parse trees mirror the function call graphs of a recursive-descent parser"*

+### Pattern 9: Homogeneous AST

+#### Purpose

+*"A homogeneous tree implements an abstract syntax tree (AST) using a single node data type and a normalized child list representation."*

+#### Discussion

+*"The key idea behind an AST is the operator-operand tree structure, not the node data type."*

+*"We don't need to use the type system of our implementation language to distinguish between nodes."*

+*"In fact, homogeneous ASTs are the only convenient choice for non-object-oriented languages like C."*

+*"Homogeneous ASTs necessarily use a normalized child representation:
+`List<AST>`.
+This makes it particularly easy to build external visitors."*

+### Pattern 10: Normalized Heterogeneous AST

+#### Purpose

+*"This pattern implements an abstract syntax tree (AST) using more than a single node data type but with a normalized child list representation."*

+#### Discussion

+*"This pattern makes the most sense when we need to store node-specific data"*

+*"The normalized child list makes it much easier to build external visitors."*

+### Pattern 11: Irregular Heterogeneous AST

+#### Purpose

+*"This pattern implements an abstract syntax tree (AST) using more than a single node data type and with an irregular child list representation."*

+#### Discussion

+*"Instead of a uniform list of children, each node data type has specific (named) child fields.
+In this sense, the child pointers are irregular.
+In some cases, named fields lead to more readable code."*

+*"It's very natural to name the fields of a class, in this case naming the children of a node.
+The big downside to using nodes with irregular children is that it's much less convenient to build tree walkers"*